u-boot/u-boot/doc/develop/uefi/u-boot_on_efi.rst

 - Add ARM support

-- Add 64-bit application support
+- Add 64-bit application support (in progress)

 - Figure out how to solve the interrupt problem